mdiller/MangoByte/README.md

 ```
 /clipinfo            | Gets information and a file for the given clip
+/clips chatwheel     | Shows a list of chatwheel lines
+/clips dota          | Plays a dota response
 /clips local         | Lists the names of local audio clips.
 For more info on clips, see '/docs Clips'
+/play chatwheel      | Plays the given chat wheel sound.
+Try '/clips chatwheel' to get a list of clips.
+/play dota           | Plays a dota response.
+Try '/clips dota' for a similar command that returns a list
 /play local          | Plays a local audio clip.
 For more information on clips, see `/docs Clips`
 /play tts            | Converts the given message to speech and plays the tts clip
 /replay              | Replays the last played clip